statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 (ii) explanations shall be given whenever the statement is positive unless the reason for citing any document is easy to imagine on the basis of consultation of the cited document;

 (iii) generally, explanations shall be given if the case provided for in the last sentence of Rule 70.6 *(b)* obtains.
-70.9.   *Non- Written Disclosures*  Any non-written disclosure referred to in the report by virtue of Rule 64.2 shall be mentioned by indicating its kind, the date on which the written disclosure referring to the non-written disclosure was made available to the public, and the date on which the non-written disclosure occurred in public.
+70.9.   *Non-Written Disclosures*  Any non-written disclosure referred to in the report by virtue of Rule 64.2 shall be mentioned by indicating its kind, the date on which the written disclosure referring to the non-written disclosure was made available to the public, and the date on which the non-written disclosure occurred in public.
 70.10.   *Certain Published Documents*  Any published application or any patent referred to in the report by virtue of Rule 64.3 shall be mentioned as such and shall be accompanied by an indication of its date of publication, of its filing date, and its claimed priority date (if any).
 In respect of the priority date of any such document, the report may indicate that, in the opinion of the International Preliminary Examining Authority, such date has not been validly claimed.
 70.11.   *Mention of Amendments*  If, before the International Preliminary Examining Authority, amendments have been made, this fact shall be indicated in the report.
 Where any amendment has resulted in the cancellation of an entire sheet, this fact shall so also be specified in the report.
 70.12.   *Mention of Certains Defects and Other Matters*  If the International Preliminary Examining Authority considers that, at the time it prepares the report: